 The main benefit of going public, on the other hand, is that you have a higher chance of having a vaginal birth and a lower chance of having a caesarean.

 Read more about the pros and cons of private insurance for pregnancy.
 If you decide you want to go private, you'll need to take out hospital cover 12 months before you give birth because of the standard waiting period.

 For two-parent families, children are included on the policy for free, so you'll likely get more value from a policy if you have kids, though Uta says children often have low healthcare costs.

 However, single parents are penalised in the private health system, paying the same as two-parent families – or sometimes slightly less – meaning children aren't insured for free on single-parent policies.

 It's worth taking into account the health care you expect your children will need in the coming year to calculate whether you want to take out health insurance.

 The bottom line

-We've created a tool to help you compare health insurance policies from all the funds – no sponsored results, no pesky phone calls, just impartial advice.
+Our experts have created a tool to help you compare health insurance policies from dozens of funds – no sponsored results, no pesky phone calls, just impartial advice.